frontity/woocommerce-proof-of-concept/README.md

 # WooCommerce & Frontity [Proof of Concept]

-> ⚠️ This is only an experiment of a possible `frontity-woocommerce-poc` package using the [WooCommerce Store API](https://github.com/woocommerce/woocommerce-gutenberg-products-block/tree/trunk/src/StoreApi), which is not public yet.
+> ⚠️ This is only an experiment of a possible `@frontity/woocommerce` package using the [WooCommerce Store API](https://github.com/woocommerce/woocommerce-gutenberg-products-block/tree/trunk/src/StoreApi), which is not public yet.
 Don't use this in production.
 If you want to know more about this proof of concept -or participate in the conversation- you can go to [this thread](https://community.frontity.org/t/woocommerce-proof-of-concept/3596) in the community.

-> ℹ️ This repository is still a **Work In Progress** so some features may not work yet.
+> ⚠️️ This repository is still a **Work In Progress** so some features may not work yet.

 ## Summary

 This repository contains a Frontity project with two packages:

-**`woocommerce`**
+**`woocommerce-poc`**

 - Exposes state to be consumed by themes, including products, cart and checkout info.
 - Exposes actions to communicate with the [WooCommerce Store API](https://github.com/woocommerce/woocommerce-gutenberg-products-block/tree/trunk/src/StoreApi).